-BII UK Tax Strategy
+UK Tax Strategy

-Introduction
+1. Introduction

-BII's income derives from the returns it receives on the capital it invests in businesses in developing countries.
+The income of British International Investment plc (BII) derives from the returns it receives on the capital it invests in businesses in developing countries.

-In recognition of its development purpose and majority ownership by the UK Government, BII Group plc (BII) is exempted from UK corporation tax but is otherwise subject to UK taxes, including value added and employment taxes.
+In recognition of its development purpose and majority ownership by the UK Government, BII is exempted from UK corporation tax but is otherwise subject to other UK taxes, including value added and employment taxes.

 BII manages its UK tax affairs within this context.
-Its approach to tax is detailed in this Tax Strategy which has been approved by its board of directors (Board).
+Its approach to tax is detailed in this tax strategy4 which has been approved by its board of directors (Board).

-BII's approach to tax governance, risk management
+2. BII's approach to tax governance, risk management